 During the last five years or so I believe the greatest development (or change) that has taken place in historical fencing community has been the emerging of a strong, competitive side, that has brought with it a lot of good but a bunch of side effects as well.

 The good things include developments in weapons and protective equipment and the appeal of European (historical) martial arts to a wider audience.
 Some exceptionally talented individuals have been able to display their skill and share it to others, without a doubt making these arts more practical and efficient.
-Discussion on rule sets and seeing how they come to life has helped in reconstructing and understanding how people may have practiced and competed hundreds of years ago (which we know they did!).
+Discussion on rule sets and seeing how they come to life has helped in reconstructing and understanding how people may have practised and competed hundreds of years ago (which we know they did!).

-Some of the groups and people who were practicing and studying these arts long before the “sport” community emerged, are now taking interesting measures to support their credibility and to prove their place.
+Some of the groups and people who were practising and studying these arts long before the “sport” community emerged, are now taking interesting measures to support their credibility and to prove their place.
 This is understandable.

 We really should be grateful for inventions such as the fencing mask.
 Even now, over fifteen years into modern historical swordsmanship practice the fencing mask remains the top choice as head protection.

 Ditching the gear to get a false sense of value to one’s practice is dangerous and irresponsible.
-Even if, within a group and between two experienced fencers it would be the norm and a useful way of practice, it should not be the standard method in today’s swordsmanship.
+Even if, within a group and between two experienced fencers it would be the norm and a useful way of practice, it should not be the standard method in today’s historical fencing.
 It should not be advertised as such and especially it should not be somehow held at any higher esteem than other forms of practice, such as “sparring” with masks and harder hits.
 New people starting out need to get masks early on.
 They should know that they need one even before they actually begin.

 I know many groups practice without masks for various reasons (of which the lack of money is the most absurd, if we go beyond very basic and structured beginner’s training) but it always makes me cringe a little.
 Bones heal, bruises fade, cuts heal up but eyes do not.
 Neither do teeth, even though they can be replaced (which is extremely expensive and the prosthetics are never as good as your own teeth).
 Is it really worth the risk?

 In my classes we sometimes practice without masks, especially when doing set techniques with senior students.
-This makes sense, as the level of communication when you can see the face is greater, the measure is not altered by the mask and it does emphasize control.
+This makes sense, as the level of communication when you can see the face is greater, the measure is not altered by the mask and it does emphasise control.
 It is simply more convenient, and most of all it is fun.
 Less safe?
 Yes, but in this kind of practice the amount of surprise and the amount of someone actually trying to hit someone is less.
-The idea is more in increasing understanding of something than to actually apply the lessons learned.
+The idea is more in increasing *understanding* of something than to actually apply the lessons learned.
 I also often demonstrate technique without a mask, to better communicate with the students.
 But this is only when I have a very good idea of what is going to happen next.

 When we start to approach free fencing and drills where you might suddenly get stabbed in the face, you will need the mask.
 Pure and simple.
-If you don’t have it, you either are not practicing to deal with a surprise attack or attacks really meant to hit you.
+If you don’t have it, you either are not practising to deal with a surprise attack or attacks really meant to hit you.
 You are introducing artefacts.
 The worst thing about these artefacts is that they don’t really help you in the kind of fencing context you (and your students) will be facing in today’s events and competitions.
-So, my question really is: why would anyone want to prefer this?
+So, my question really is: why would anyone prefer this?

-This said, with someone I trust and have trained together many times I am OK even for free fencing without masks, but only when we have an understanding of what exactly we are practicing.
+This said, with someone I trust and have trained together many times I am OK even for free fencing without masks, but only when we have an understanding of what exactly we are practising.
 I love playing with someone skilled even with sharp weapons and no mask, as it can be a beautiful experience.
 But it is just that, it is not teaching me how to parry a fierce strike aiming to split my skull, it can’t — at least without an unacceptable level of risk.

 I want to discuss two other things.
 The first is the argument of how people trained back then, and the second concerns the role of sharp swords in today’s practice.